Artificial intelligence and copyright: United States

 In a consolidated case brought by several authors against Meta and OpenAI, federal district judge Vince Chhabria expressed doubt that the use of unlicensed copyrighted material for training AI would fall under fair use.
 He stated during court hearings to Meta's lawyers that "You have companies using copyright-protected material to create a product that is capable of producing an infinite number of competing products.
 You are dramatically changing, you might even say obliterating, the market for that person's work, and you're saying that you don't even have to pay a license to that person.
 I just don't understand how that can be fair use."
 Chhabria ruled a summary judgment in Meta's favor in June 2025, but based only on the lack of demonstration of sufficient harm of the output that Meta's LLM could produce, thus finding Meta's use of the authors' works fell within fair use.
 Chhabria emphasized his ruled did not mean that any use Meta made of copyrighted materials fell within fair use.

 In a similar case, several authors including Andrea Bartz, Charles Graeber, and Kirk Wallace Johnson, sued Anthropic in August 2024, for using their works to train their AI model.
 Some of these works had been part of the Pile, intended as a collection of open source and public domain works but at times had included copyrighted works but since removed.
 Anthropic affirmed it has used the Pile but also had legally bought books and subsequently digitized them for training.
 Judge William Alsup granted a summary judgment for Anthropic that affirmed that their use of purchased books for training was within fair use, but issues related to using the Pile with unlicensed works was not, and would face a separate trial related to damages.
 Anthropic offered to settle on the latter matter in August 2025, preparing to pay the authors $1.5 billion, roughly $3000 for the 500,000 authors affected, and would have been the largest payout related to copyright infringement in the United States; Alsup rejected the settlement over shortcomings in the settlement details that would be forced "down the throat of authors".
+Alsup later retired in 2025, the case falling to Judge Araceli Martinez-Olguin who, by July 2026, approved of the original $1.5 billion settlement, overruling complaints from some affected authors that the settlement was too small.